AnvilAndHammerLtd/TransactionViewer/README.md

 # TransactionViewer

-NOTE: This is work in progress
+NOTE: The code is work in progress

 Your manager has asked you to design and implement a mobile application to help the firm executives who are always flying around the globe.
 They need a list of every product the company